hannahchun/nk-sk-nmt-backtranslation/README.md

 Note: output directory also includes additional training artifacts such as checkpoint files (e.g., .ckpt) and configuration files (e.g., .yaml), which are omitted for brevity.
 ```

-Note: Each model directory also includes additional training artifacts such as checkpoint files (e.g., .ckpt) and configuration files (e.g., .yaml), which are omitted for brevity.

 ## Set up the environment

 If you run the repo on BlueHive you can directly run `scripts/prepare.sh` to use the installed environment under the path.